Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

 • Toxic parts of the plant: latex, bark, roots.
-The latex of most Euphorbiaceae is primarily irritating to the skin.
+The latex of most Euphorbiaceae is primarily irritating to the skin and mucous membranes.

-• Responsible for this are the terpenes and phorbol esters, which are widespread in this family and whose irritation potential is particularly pronounced.
-Moreover, they have a proven cocarcinogenic effect.
+• The terpenes and phorbol esters, which are widespread in this family and have a particularly strong irritant effect, are responsible for this.
+In addition, they have a proven co-carcinogenic effect.

 • Sensitizing potency: Medium.
 Frequency of sensitization: Rare.